-Standard 1, 5, 9, & 10 are applicable.
-The existing site is currently a vacant lot, which allows for a new structure to be constructed on the property.
+Standards 1, 9, & 10 are applicable.
+With respect to Standard 1 - the existing site is currently a vacant lot, which allows for a new structure to be constructed on the property.
 The use of the property is remaining residential as it was historically used.

-Regarding Standard 5, the proposed structure will be designed in a Masonry Vernacular style, which is an architectural style commonly used throughout the Marina Historic District.
+Regarding Standards 9, & 10 the proposed structure will be designed in a Masonry Vernacular style (as noted on plan sheet SP-1, which is an architectural style commonly used throughout the Marina Historic District.
 Although, the structure is a more modern type of vernacular, the proposed design uses materials, such as Hardie-board siding that is commonly used on additions or new construction as well as wood for other architectural details.
-Therefore, the materials can be considered appropriate for new construction to be compatible with the historic streetscape of the district.
+The applicant noted in the attached justification statement that the proposed architectural style is Frame Vernacular, which conflicts with the noted style on the architectural plans.